consultingwerk/ADE-Sourcecode/src/adebuild/README.txt

 MINIMUM RUNTIME REQUIREMENTS

-- Any supported Progress 9.1B platform (Windows or Unix).
+- Any supported Progress 9.1C platform (Windows or Unix).
-- Progress ProVision v9.1B (Windows)
+- Progress ProVision v9.1C with latest patch (Windows).
-- Progress 4GL Development System v9.1B (Unix).
+- Progress 4GL Development System v9.1C with latest patch (Unix).
 - On Windows, you must have a Unix shell environment such as Cygwin or MKS Toolkit installed.
-- The environment variable $DLC must be defined, and point to the directory where Progress 9.1B is installed.
+- The environment variable $DLC must be defined, and point to the directory where Progress 9.1C is installed.
 - The environment variable $POSSE must be defined, and point to the POSSE root directory where the src subdirectory exists.